What’s the Safest Approach to Introducing a New Cat to an Established Cat Colony?

 Before introducing a new cat to an existing colony, it’s vital to understand how cat colonies function.
 Unlike dogs, which live in packs with a hierarchical structure, cats live in a more fluid, non-linear community.
 Cat colonies are typically formed by a group of related females who share resources, care for kittens, and defend their territory together.

-A lire aussi : What Are the Top Rated Air Purifiers for Homes with Pet Birds?
+Sujet a lire : What Are the Top Rated Air Purifiers for Homes with Pet Birds?

 Feral and stray cats often band together in colonies for survival.
 These colonies can be found in various places, from quiet rural settings to bustling urban areas.
 Cats establish territories within these colonies, marking them with scents and visual signals.